Grab the reins: Controlling your life with lupus

 You can also take charge of the stress in your life, although you may not realize it.
 Ask yourself whether there are subtle ways you can reduce your stress and whether you can change the way you react when stress does occur.
 “The situations we’re faced with in modern life can cause a lot of stress that can compound diseases like lupus,” says Merril, the physician, “because the immune system is very tightly coupled with stress and lifestyle.”

 You may want to take up yoga or meditation.
 Even taking deep breaths and counting to 10 when you get stressed can help.
-And if certain people are stressing you out, remember what Coney says: You do have control over the people that you choose to have as part of your life.

 Another way to take charge that few will argue against is to treat yourself.
 “We all need to give ourselves gifts,” says Merrill, the psychologist.
 Sign up for a painting or cooking class, save up money to spend a weekend at a bed and breakfast in the countryside, or just give yourself a quiet Friday evening with a good book.
 The point is to be kind to yourself and to take charge of those things you can control.